alton246/alton246.github.io/resume.md

 ## Currently

 Intern, Caribbean Institute for Meteorology and Hydrology, Husbands, St. James, Bridgetown Barbados.
-Duties include 3d printing and assembling automatic weather stations, compiling weekly reports on the PV production of PV systems installed across the island by The Ministry of Energy and Water Resources, implementation and monitoring of the WRF-Solar and MADWRF, and delivering training to instruments technicians across the Caribbean Region.
+Duties include implementation and monitoring of the WRF-Solar and MADWRF, 3D printing and assembling automatic weather stations,compiling weekly reports on the PV production of PV systems installed across the island by The Ministry of Energy and Water Resources, and delivering training to instruments technicians across the Caribbean Region.

 ## Education